Welcome to Snohomish Hate Free

 Explore the community resources available for paths, trails, and tours, including scenic city walks and popular dog walks.

 We speak a lot about volunteering in your community and the opportunities volunteering provides in civic life generally.
-This section is under construction, but should help folks connect
+Use the button for possibilities.

 Books for our times and our town.
 These selections will help you navigate the increasingly jumbled world of ultraconservative politics and the religious denominations that serve it.